Antioxidant vitamins for age-related macular degeneration

 Sunlight

-Some studies have suggested that exposure to high levels of sunlight (particularly the UV light contained in sunlight) throughout your life may increase your risk of developing AMD, but this has not been proven.
+Some studies have suggested that exposure to high levels of sunlight, particularly ultraviolet (UV) light, throughout your life may increase your risk of developing AMD, but this has not been proven.
 However, wearing sunglasses to protect your eyes from the UV light in sunlight is a good idea for everyone throughout their life.

 Monitoring vision and regular eye examinations